Author: Logan Young

 Where Is NLP Already Helping?

-Even though LLMs aren’t widely used at the point of care, rads are already benefitting from improved natural language processing (NLP) embedded in commercial reporting tools.
-Examples include:
+Even though LLMs aren’t widely used at the point of care, rads are already benefitting from improved natural language processing (NLP) embedded in commercial reporting tools, including

 These features accelerate reporting and reduce cognitive load without exposing PHI externally.